 Like the latter, the former also allows you to share passwords with your fellow users, friends, and family members in encrypted vaults.
 This is a way to ensure your data remains secure from the hands of suspicious hackers and scammers.

 NordVPN is NordPass’s sister product, so you can expect it to have additional security measures.
-In 1Password, the data is encrypted end-to-end using a high-standard AES 256-bit system.
-NordPass uses a more advanced version of the 256 bit XChaCha20.
-Rest assured that you have extra layers of security to protect you from shady activity.
+1Password uses a standard AES256-bit encryption system to protect the data.
+NordPass, on the other hand, utilizes an upgraded and refined version in form of the 256-bit XChaCha20.
+You can rest assured that there are additional layers of security to protect against shady activities.

 While we can appreciate NordPass’s efforts in terms of data protection, we also need to point out its limits.
-1Password, for example, allows you to sync with cloud storage platforms like iCloud and Dropbox.
+1Password allows you to sync your data with cloud storage providers like iCloud or Dropbox.
 NordPass does not have this feature.

-1Password’s ability for you to store passwords and other information is a great option for both business and leisure users.
-Its high-quality security features will keep you safe no matter what.
+There’s no denying that 1Password’s ability to let you store your passwords and other personal information has translated well for both leisurely individuals and established business groups.
+We surely can’t ignore its suite of high-quality security features designed to keep you protected no matter what.

 But, as mentioned earlier, we do understand that it may not be best suited for just anyone.
-Keeper is a great alternative to 1Password if you are looking to use more than 1Password.
-NordPass, Apple Keychain and LastPass are options for those who prefer the basics.
-For the business-savvy, try out Dashlane or BitWarden.
+If you want to make use of more than what 1Password has to offer, we recommend you give Keeper a try.
+If you’re more into the basics, you may choose between NordPass, Apple’s Keychain, and LastPass.
+BitWarden or Dashlane are great options for business-savvy people.
 For the tech experts, you may want to explore KeePass.